LinkedIn Engagement Benchmarks by Industry (2026): Your Essential Guide to B2B Performance

 Understanding industry averages is vital for 2026.
 Remember, these are general benchmarks.
 Your exact performance will vary.
 Use these as a guide to compare your own LinkedIn engagement benchmarks by industry.

 Definition: The average LinkedIn engagement rate across all industries in 2026 typically falls between 2% and 5% for company pages.
 Personal profiles often see higher rates.
 This is due to direct networking and authentic connections.
+For detailed benchmarking methodology, refer to LinkedIn's official engagement metrics guide.

 Here are general 2026 ranges for various industries: